balaji-techascend/career-roadmap/README.md

 It is not a journal.
 It is not meant to be polished.

-Its purpose is to help you make clearer career decisions through 2026.
+Its purpose is to help you make clearer career decisions through this next year.

 ## How to Use This Repo